harvester/docs/docs/install/pxe-boot-install.md

 Failing to get IP from the DHCP server would cause iPXE booting to fail.
 You can add parameter `rd.net.dhcp.retry=<cnt>` to retry DHCP request for `<cnt>` times.

+### `harvester.install.skipchecks=true`

+Installation is stopped if the hardware checks fail (because the minimum requirements for production use are not met).
+To override this behavior, set the kernel parameter `harvester.install.skipchecks=true`.
+When set to `true`, warning messages are still saved to `/var/log/console.log`, but the installation proceeds even if hardware requirements for production use are not met.